Meet the moment, build the future

 Heather McTeer Toney

+Heather McTeer Toney serves as the Climate Justice Liaison at the Environmental Defense Fund and Senior Advisor to Moms Clean Air Force.
+Heather’s fellowship is focused on removing the roadblocks to environmental equity for Black communities.
+She’s building a toolkit for a coalition of mayors to help them develop climate action plans that meet the needs of their communities and help them access infrastructure funds and foster cleantech innovation in their communities.
 Heather McTeer Toney was the first African-American, first female, and the youngest (age 27) to serve as Mayor of Greenville, Mississippi from 2004-2012.
 In 2014, President Barack Obama appointed her as Regional Administrator for the Environmental Protection Agency’s Southeast Region.
-Heather has appeared on numerous news outlets and has written for publications including New York Times, Washington Post, and DAME.
-She holds a bachelor’s degree from Spelman College and law degree from Tulane School of Law.
+Heather holds a bachelor’s degree from Spelman College and law degree from Tulane School of Law.

 Louise Bedsworth is Director of the Land Use Program and Senior Advisor to the California China Climate Institute at the Center for Law, Energy, and the Environment.
-Previously, she served as the Executive Director of the Strategic Growth Council for the State of California.
+Louise’s fellowship is focused on scaling best practices in integrated, equity-based approaches to climate action, drawing models and lessons learned from climate project deployments at SGC and Elemental to create principles for embedding social equity into climate research and innovation programs.
+Louise was the Executive Director of the Strategic Growth Council for the State of California.
 Louise holds a B.S. in Earth, Atmospheric, and Planetary Sciences from the Massachusetts Institute of Technology, an M.S. in Environmental Engineering and Ph.D. in Energy and Resources, both from the University of California at Berkeley.

-From 2015 to 2018, Randall was Executive Director of the California Strategic Growth Council and previously served as an international climate policy advisor to California Governor Jerry Brown.
+Randall’s fellowship focuses on fostering more equitable urban growth that provides greater access to opportunity, making our communities more inclusive and resilient to climate change.
+Randall is designing a national-level version of CA’s Transformative Climate Communities program.
+Randall was Executive Director of the California Strategic Growth Council from 2015 to 2018.
+Previously he served as an international climate policy advisor to California Governor Jerry Brown.
 Additionally, he has held roles at multiple architecture and urban development firms in Beijing, New York, and Los Angeles.
 Randall has a J.D. from UC Berkeley School of Law, a Master of Architecture from University of Virginia, and a B.A. from Harvard University.